monix/monix-kafka/docs/producer.md

  ## Sink producer

- On the other hand, if an unbounded number of records needs to be produced, better to use `monix.kafka.KafkaProducerSink`, which provides the logic for pushing an `Observable[ProducerRecord[K, V]]` to the specified _Apache Kafka_ topics.
+ On the other hand, if an unbounded number of records needs to be produced, it is better to use `monix.kafka.KafkaProducerSink`, which provides the logic for pushing an `Observable[ProducerRecord[K, V]]` to the specified _Kafka_ topics.

- As it was shown in the previous section, `monix.producer.sink.parallelism` exposes a monix's producer sink parameter that specifies the parallelism on producing requests.
+  As it was mentioned in the producer configuration section, `monix.producer.sink.parallelism` allows to specify the parallelism on producing requests from `KafkaProducerSink`.

+ See below an example on how to use the kafka producer sink:

  ```scala
  import monix.kafka._